 Cerf Island is the second largest island in this Marine Park.
 Named after the frigate “Le Cerf” commanded by Corneille Nicolas Morphey, who took possession of the Seychelles in the name of the King of France in 1756, the 290 acres island is divided into private plots.
 Lush vegetation, shallow waters and beautiful reefs ensure superb snorkeling, swimming and scuba diving.

 A popular destination and National Park of its own, Moyenne Island is just under half a kilometre long and is privately owned.
 Amongst the lush vegetation of this wonderful tropical garden, are the remains of early settlers’ homes, pirates’ graves and a small thatched chapel.
 There are also giant tortoises roaming freely, numerous birds and a reputed restaurant - all of which can be discovered along the 30 minute trail surrounding the island.

 As well as being found within a marine park, Round Island, lies close to Moyenne and is occupied by a hotel and access is restricted.
 Nestling between scenic islands that are a great favourite with visitors is Long island, while, Ile Cachée, an uninhabited islet of only five acres is an important site for breeding Noddies.
 Classed as a Nature Reserve, it has an interesting dive site which can only be used during the northwest monsoon.

 The Ste.Anne Marine National Park forms an important part of the cultural heritage of the Seychellois people and we ask you to leave behind nothing but your footprints and take away nothing more than photographs and memories.

 How to get there

-The marine park is open seven days a week, from 9 a.m to 5 p.m.
-The entrance fee is Rs200 for non-residents above 12 years of age.
+The Marine Park is open seven days a week, from 9 a.m to 5 p.m, with an applicable entrance fee of Rs200 for non-residents above 12 years of age.